EmmanuelLefevre/Documentations/terminals_config.md

 ```
 ## UTILITIES
 ### NVM
-NVM is used to have several versions of nodejs on the same computer and to easily change them.
+NVM is used to have several versions of nodejs on the same computer and to easily change between them.
 #### Install NVM
 ```shell
 choco install nvm